OCF stands for Oswego Christian Foundation. OCF is the non-profit parent entity for Prairie Pals Christian Preschool & Childcare.

 When is the childcare center closed?

-Prairie Pals childcare center will close to observe the following holidays: New Year's Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Friday following Thanksgiving, Christmas Eve and Christmas Day.
-We will close at 3:00 pm on New Year's Eve.
+Prairie Pals childcare center will close to observe the following holidays: New Year's Eve, New Year's Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Friday following Thanksgiving, Christmas Eve and Christmas Day.

 My child is sick and won't be in childcare today.
-Why do I still owe for her attendance if she isn't coming?
+Why do I still owe for attendance if my child isn't coming?

 Childcare payments are required according to your tuition agreement regardless of attendance.
-Our staffing and meal planning schedules are based on expected attendance and scheduling and shopping are often handled at least one week in advance.
+Our staffing and meal prep/planning schedules are based on expected attendance and scheduling.

 My child has had a fever and/or has been vomiting, when can he return to childcare?
 In order to help prevent the spread of illness in our classrooms, children need to stay home from childcare until they have been fever free withoutthe use of fever reducing medicine and without any vomiting for 24 hours.
 Children need to be free from vomitting for at least 48 hours.
 If your child is sent home from childcare with a fever or for vomiting, they will need to stay home from childcare and preschool the following day(s), as well.
 We have a handy chart with info on when to stay home and when you can return to school to help clarify our school illness policies.
 Please click here if you have any question about when your child needs to stay home and/or if they are ok to return to school after an illness.